sitedata/checklyhq.com/site/content/docs/browser-checks/timeouts.md

   docs:
     parent: "Browser Checks"
 ---

+All browser checks are capped at **60 seconds**.
+This means everything in your script needs to happen within those 60 seconds.

 ## Dealing with timeouts

 Setting correct timeout values can mean the difference between a good night's sleep or alerts bugging